haritha23-dee/resume-matcher/README.md

-# 🚀 AI Resume Matcher using Django, ML & NLP
+# 🚀 Resume Score Matcher using Django, ML & NLP
 An AI-powered Resume Matcher that compares uploaded resumes against a dataset of job descriptions and roles.
 Built using Django, NLP (Sentence Transformers), and Machine Learning, this web app provides users with similarity scores and categorized job match scores.

 ## 🔑 Features